Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: CPCM Framework and Theoretical Foundations

 where $\mathcal W$ denotes the set of admissible self-financing controls and $\Phi$ the terminal payoff.
-The backward PDE encodes the optimization problem: the investor chooses weights $\theta$ that maximize expected utility subject to risk and discounting.
-The Feynman–Kac formula provides the probabilistic representation of this solution, showing that $u$ is the expected discounted utility under the forward law.
+The backward PDE encodes the optimization problem: the investor chooses weights $\boldsymbol{\theta}$ that maximize expected utility subject to risk and discounting.
+The Feynman--Kac formula provides the probabilistic representation of this solution, showing that $u$ equals the expected discounted utility under the forward law.
+When drivers are latent, the forward and backward PDEs are averaged against the filtering posterior $\pi_t$, yielding